Gi0vak/Gi0vak/README.md

 <!-- Introduction -->
 ## Hi, I'm Giovanni 👋

 I specialize in React JS and JavaScript, with experience in back-end technologies like MongoDB and Node.js.
-I have also worked with Figma, the Adobe Photoshop suite.
+I have also worked with Figma and the Adobe Photoshop suite.
 I really enjoy CSS and Grid and I am proficient in responsive design.
 I have worked with SQL using phpMyAdmin and LARAGON, video sharing with Loom, Bootstrap, SplideJs, and many other technologies.

 <!-- Skills -->
 ## My Skills